List of members of the Sons of the American Revolution: Medal of Honor recipients

-The following 40 SAR Compatriots are known to have received the United States Congressional Medal of Honor.
+The following 43 SAR Compatriots are known to have received the United States Congressional Medal of Honor.
 It is possible that there are other Medal of Honor recipients who were SAR Compatriots.
-The number received for each conflict is as follows: Civil War – 16, Indian Wars – 6, Spanish–American War – 3, Philippines – 2, Vera Cruz – 1, Peacetime – 3, World War II – 7, Vietnam – 2.
+The number recipients for each conflict is as follows: Civil War – 17, Indian Wars – 6, Spanish–American War – 1, Philippines – 2, Vera Cruz – 1, Peacetime – 3, World War II – 8, Korea - 2, Vietnam – 3.
+Only two of these recipients, Major General Patrick Brady and Captain Gary M. Rose, are living as of 2025.